Which are the best invisible aligners for me?

-Before diving deep into comparing the best invisible aligners out there, there’s a few questions we need to cover first.
+Before diving deep into comparing the best clear aligners out there, there’s a few questions we need to cover first.
 Do clear aligners really work?
 What are clear aligners after all?

 Here’s a short overview of the basics: